dmf-unicatt/turing-dmf/docker/README.md

 ```
 docker run -p 80:80 ghcr.io/dmf-unicatt/turing-dmf:latest
 ```
 **Turing** will be available at `http://localhost`.
-Furthemore, the terminal will display the username and password of the administrator account, which can be subsequently changed through the web interface.
+Furthemore, the terminal will display (towards the end of a long initialization message) the username and password of the administrator account, which can be subsequently changed through the web interface.

 ## 2. Advanced configuration